vaadin/tori/README.md

 # Tori

-Tori is a discussion forum portlet with a nice looking user interface.
+Tori is a message boards portlet with a nice looking user interface.
 Features like real-time notifications and in-page navigation make it easy and comfortable to use.

 Tori has a back-end implementation for Liferay and also a development implementation on top of JPA.